 Files in Your Personal Computer

-The folder contains 24 files and one sub-folder named "RGT".
-The listing shows the file Name, file Size, and file Type.
-The "Name" has two parts.
+The listing shows the full filename of each file.
+The filename has two parts.
 The first part, the file name, can be just about whatever you want to use as the name of the file.
-The second part, indicated by the ending period and three characters, i.e. ".pad", indicates the "Type" of file.
+The second part, indicated by the ending period and three characters, i.e. ".pad", ".mid", ".sty", indicates the "Type" of file.
 Windows can be set to show or to hide the "type" part of the filename.

 A computer "file" generally holds data and/or instructions that tell a computer what to do.
 I'm using the term "computer" generically.
 Actually, the instructions are for a particular "program" within the computer.

 For example, if you use Microsoft Word to create a word document, that document "file" would have a name that ends with ".doc".
 That ending identifies the files as a Microsoft Word document.
 The PC file system will associate an ending of ".doc" with the Microsoft Word program and if you try to "open" that doc file, your PC will launch Microsoft Word, which will open that file so that you can read and/or edit it.
 You could launch, if you want, your PC Notebook program, a text editor, and open the ".doc" file, but you might be surprised at what you see.
 The contents will not look like they do when you view it in Word.
 That's because the file itself includes not only the text included in your Word document, but all the instructions that you gave to format that text -- what margins to use, what font type, what font size, etc. Microsoft Word understands these instructions and uses them to format your text and show you the document.
 Notepad can not do that.